Sometimes life gets a bit heavy. Regular runs can help you sort through difficult feelings, unburden you from the daily grind, and spark new ideas.

 Runfulness in action

-The organization hosts its Saturday Runs — weekly, no-cost community runs — across the U.S. Wear Blue also offers a number of programs that support Gold Star families and active-duty service people through races, training, and mentoring.
+The organisation hosts its Saturday Runs — weekly, no-costs community runs — across the US Wear Blue also offers a number of programmes that support Gold Star families and active-duty service people through races, training and mentoring.

 The sport for Lisa Hallett took on new meaning in 2009 after her husband John was killed in Southern Afghanistan.
 The young mother of three was already an avid runner, but she turned to the sport to help cope with the devastating loss.

-“Running changed from hobby to a way of life after my husband John was killed.
+“Running changed from a hobby to a way of life after my husband John was killed.
 I pounded the pavement.
 In the distance and sweat of the workout, I found the space to be raw and vulnerable.
-A place where I could grieve, heal, and get stronger,” she said.
+A place where I could grieve, heal, and get stronger”, she said.

 Explore more about Runfulness